takaniwa/DSNet/README.md

 ```

 ## News 2024/7/28
 We extended the MSAF and MSA experiments for classification by applying them to models like ResNet18.
-On the ImageNet1K task, this led to a 3.3% accuracy improvement with only a 1% increase in computational cost!We will include a more detailed explanation of this module in our paper for submission to a high-quality journal.
+On the ImageNet1K task, this led to a 3.3% accuracy improvement with only a 1% increase in computational cost!
+We will include a more detailed explanation of this module in our paper for submission to a high-quality journal.

 ## **Environment**:
 PyTorch 1.10